 Mr. Freiman left CMSI in 2001 to pursue his dream of becoming a full-time composer and producer.
 His first film scores, written within months of leaving CMSI, were performed by an orchestra live with picture at Lincoln Center in New York.
 Mr. Freiman composed music for more than ten films, as well as the Emmy®-award winning eleven-part BBC/Discovery series Life.
 He also acted as sound editor and mixer on many films, including the first 3D made-for-television film, David Attenborough’s Flying Monsters, and the award-winning films Encounter Point and Budrus.
 In September of 2005, Mr. Freiman’s sold out Carnegie Hall concert of original music featured a 17-piece orchestra and a children’s choir.

 Mr. Freiman also built Second Act Studio, a state-of-the-art music and video studio for composition, recording, and production designed by renowned studio architect, John Storyk.
 Second Act Studio played host to a wide range of musicians -- from children to Grammy winners, such as bassist John Patitucci and the Tokyo String Quartet.
 Mr. Freiman also produced, arranged, and played keyboards for many artists and served as producer on recordings recorded and mixed at Second Act.

 Mr. Freiman holds a B.S. in Computer Science and Music from Yale University and a Masters of Music Composition from New York University.
 Mr. Freiman is married to Allison Fine, an award-winning writer and speaker.
-He has three children, Maxwell (21), Zachary (19), and Jackson (16).
-Mr. Freiman divides his time between Sleepy Hollow, New York, just outside New York City, and North Hollywood, CA.
+He has three children, Maxwell (22), Zachary (20), and Jackson (17).
+Mr. Freiman divides his time between Sleepy Hollow, New York, just outside New York City, and Marina Del Rey, CA.